zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-007.png)

-2. You may be asked for the database credentials<br>
+2. You may be asked for the database credentials
 If so, select the "Named" radio button, choose the default credential using the `DMS_ADMIN` username and click [**Continue**]

     ![](./images/dms-008.png)

-3. In the **Edit Application Data Model**: `Employee_ADM` screen, notice the applications for `EMPLOYEESEARCH_DEV` have been created based on the schema<br>
+3. In the **Edit Application Data Model**: `Employee_ADM` screen, notice the applications for `EMPLOYEESEARCH_DEV` have been created based on the schema
 Expand the entire list of tables associated with these applications (Menu **View** and Submenu **Expand All**)

     ![](./images/dms-009.png)

-4. Now view the referential relationships captured in the ADM by clicking the tab **Referential Relationships**<br>
-Expand the entire list of applications (Menu **View** and Submenu **Expand All**) to examine the referential relationships under each application.
+4. Now view the referential relationships captured in the ADM by clicking the tab **Referential Relationships** Expand the entire list of applications (Menu **View** and Submenu **Expand All**) to examine the referential relationships under each application.
 Now that Cloud Control is aware of the foreign keys, it will automatically apply the same format masks to child tables

     ![](./images/dms-010.png)

 5. **NOTE: THIS PORTION IS FOR WORKBOOK REVIEW ONLY AND SHOW THE STEPS NEEDED TO MANUALLY ASSIGN A FOREIGN KEY.
-YOU DO NOT NEEED TO PERFORM THIS.**<br>
+YOU DO NOT NEEED TO PERFORM THIS.**
     - If the database manages the referential relationships, the ADM will automatically capture these.
-However, if these are managed by the application, you will need to define these manually.<br>
+However, if these are managed by the application, you will need to define these manually.

     - If it is necessary to define a Referential Relationships, click the [**Add**] button provide the details.
 In your case, there is an additional table named `DEMO_HR_USERS` that is part of the `EMPLOYEESEARCH_DEV` application, but all of its constraints are enforced by the application and NOT in the database.